How to Scroll One Row at a Time in Excel – 4 Methods

 What is causing Excel to scroll 10 rows at a time instead of 3?

 Excel usually moves down three rows at a time while scrolling down with the mouse wheel.
-However, it depends on the row height.
 If the row height is too small, it might look like you’re scrolling more than three rows.
-Also, any touchpad software on your computer might cause this situation.
+A touchpad software may also cause this situation.

 How to stop infinite scrolling to limit the visible area in Excel?